Derrick Capiak's change-up was his best pitch.

 "It's the best feeling in the world," Capiak said after pitching a complete game on Monday.

-Jordan Rizzo, Joe Antonelli, and Zach Hoffman hit home runs for 12th-seeded Williamstown (10-11), which advanced to face fourth-seeded Eastern, a 12-1 winner over 13th-seeded Oakcrest, in Friday's sectional quarterfinals.
+Jordan Rizzo, Joe Antonelli and Zach Hoffman hit home runs for 12th-seeded Williamstown (10-11), which advanced to face fourth-seeded Eastern or 13th-seeded Oakcrest in Friday's sectional quarterfinals.

 "Eight runs ought to be enough to win a tournament game," Shawnee coach Brian Anderson said.
 "We just made too many mistakes."